 What are the recommended entry levels for this course?

 Higher Drama develops pupils’ knowledge and understanding of theatre, focusing on acting, directing and group work skills.
-From August 2014, the course will consist of two compulsory units:
+The course consists of two units:

 2. Production Skills – learners will perform in a group production, where they can choose to be assessed on their acting skills or on their performance of a theatre production/theatre arts role.

 • Responding to text, including stimuli, when creating drama